 This course will guide students further through the process of developing a journal that represents an academic program step by step to its delivery.
-Coursework will vary depending on the current stage of a journal's development, focusing on duties consistent with the ongoing production of a professional journal. research, contributor development, enlistment, practical delivery, and distribution of both hard copy and online journals will fall within the expertise cultivated in this course.
+Coursework will vary depending on the current stage of a journal's development, focusing on duties consistent with the ongoing production of a professional The research, contributor iournal. enlistment, practical development, delivery, and distribution of both hard copy and online journals will fall within the expertise cultivated in this course.
 Students, who wish to pursue editorial positions with journals, or simply improve their understanding of what it takes to successfully publish in journals, will have an insider's understanding of the realities and opportunities that journals provide their communities.
 (Prerequisite MACS 5401).

-MACS 5441 - Current Issues and Trends

-in Higher Education
+MACS 5441 - Current Issues and Trends in Higher Education